eface2face/doctortc/README.md

     * `connectTimeout`: An integer representing the maximum duration while connecting to the TURN server (in milliseconds).
 Default value is 4000.
     * `testTimeout`: An integer representing the maximum duration while sending packets over the DataChannel (in milliseconds).
 Default value is 8000.
     * `numPackets`: Number of packets to be sent during the test.
 Default value is 200;
+    * `numPreTestPackets`: Number of packets to be sent before starting the real test (useful to avoid wrong RT results in the initial transmission).
+Default value is 75;
     * `packetSize`: Size of packets to be sent during the test (in bytes).
 Default value is 500 bytes.
+    * `sendingInterval`: Interval of packets sending (in ms).
+Default value is 20 ms.
     * `turnServer2`: Separate TURN server information for the receiver DataChannel.
 This allows, for example, testing UDP in upstream and TCP in downstream.
 Default value is null (so main `turnServer` is also used).
     * `onPacketReceived`: A callback function that is called for each received valid packet.
 The function is called with two arguments:
         * `numPacketsReceived`: The number of received packets.